Sexual Violence Policy

 Last revised: March 2021

-Manitoba requires all post secondary institutions play an active role in and as defined under The Sexual Violence Awareness and Prevention Act.
-This Act identifies institutions’’ roles and responsibilities under two pillars. i) raising
+Manitoba requires all post-secondary institutions play an active role in and as defined under The Sexual Violence Awareness and Prevention Act.
+This Act identifies institutions' roles and responsibilities under two pillars: i) raising awareness and ii) a responsibility to respond via policies and procedures should a student come forward.

-This information is being provided to all members of Commercial Truck Training Centre’s community (instructors/administrators/officers/ directors/students – active and potential) as an element of our efforts to increase
+This information is being provided to all members of Commercial Truck Training Centre's community (instructors, administrators, officers, directors, students – active and potential) as an element of our efforts to increase awareness and fulfill our obligations under the Sexual Violence Awareness and Prevention Act.

 All members of the Commercial Truck Training Centre's community have a right to study and work in an environment free of sexual violence and sexual harassment.
 This section outlines the school's awareness activities and response procedures for disclosures of incidents of sexual violence or harassment.